 LUF History traces back to the founder the Late Emmanuel McMillan Kitumba who experienced a difficult childhood.
-Having a meal, education, clothing, medical care and other basic necessities were minimum achieved.
+Having a meal, education, clothing, medical care, and other necessities were minimum achieved.
 His parents, like all other parents of impoverished homes, could not afford to provide his family with essentials.
 Amidst suffering, their family still had to take care of orphans left behind by the relatives who succumbed to HIV/AIDS.

-When Emmanuel returned to Uganda in 2010, he started the legal process to start a charity organization.
-From this was born the sponsorship project LOVE UGANDA FOUNDATION in 2012.
-The foundation has reached out to many children in need.
+When Emmanuel returned to Uganda in 2010, he began the legal process to start a charity organization.
+From this was born the sponsorship project ‘LOVE UGANDA FOUNDATION’ in 2012.
+The Foundation has since reached out to many children in need.

-By the time of his death, McMillan was a theologian with degrees acquired from different theological institutions in countries including; Uganda, Kenya and Botswana.
+By the time of his death, McMillan was a theologian with degrees acquired from different theological institutions in countries including; Uganda, Kenya, and Botswana.
 He also studied Business Administration and Management at Makerere University and became a businessman in practice.
-He was also a practicing preacher
+He was also a practicing preacher.

 CURRENT STATUS OF THE NEW HOME:

-LOVE UGANDA FOUNDATION therefore, welcomes partners and well-wishers who would wish to support and partner with us in any way possible.
+LOVE UGANDA FOUNDATION, therefore, welcomes partners and well-wishers who would wish to support and partner with us in any way possible.

 McMillan Emmanuel was born and raised in Uganda East Africa from a humble Christian family.
-He had degrees and experience in Theology, Business, Administration and Management.
+He had degrees and experience in Theology, Business, Administration, and Management.

 He served as the founder and managing director of Love Uganda Foundation and Love Uganda Safaris from 2012 to 2016.

-His personal interests included traveling, preaching the Gospel, adventure and professional photography.
+His interests included traveling, preaching the Gospel, adventure, and professional photography.
 He found great joy in helping others and was passionate about sharing God’s word and seeing people’s lives transformed.

-By the time he passed on, brother Emmanuel had secured and restored hope to hundreds of vulnerable children within the communities of Mukono, , Gulu, Kabale, and in various remote areas of the capital city of Kampala.
-Among were, Street children abandoned as a result of massive child abuse, rape, poverty, HIV/AIDs and polygamous African marriages.
-He was able to secure a vast land on which he had a big dream of constructing various infrastructures to help cater for accommodation, education, health, water and food cultivation of these unfortunate society members.
+By the time he passed on, brother Emmanuel had secured and restored hope to hundreds of vulnerable children within the communities of Mukono, Gulu, Kabale, and in various remote areas of the capital city of Kampala.
+Among them were street children abandoned as a result of massive child abuse, rape, poverty, HIV/AIDs, and polygamous African marriages.
+He was able to secure a large piece of land and he had a big dream of constructing various buildings to help cater for accommodation, education, health, water, and food cultivation for these unfortunate members of society.